 CD 122.
-Principles of Early Childhood Education 1
+Principles of Early Childhood Education 1 (O, T▶)

 This course will enable the student to recognize and create a developmentally appropriate curriculum and environment, to identify avenues of professional development in the early childhood field, and to comply with state licensing regulations.
 The student will explore the history, principles, philosophy, teaching practices and approaches, as well as career opportunities in the field of early childhood education.
-Credits: 3 Kansas System Wide Transfer Course (ECE1010)
+Credits: 3 Kansas SystemWide Transfer Course (ECE1010).
+Note(s) O - This course is offered online.

 CD 123.
-Principles of Early Childhood Education 2
+Principles of Early Childhood Education 2 (O)

 This course will enable the student to examine new trends, careers, and professional development initiatives in early childhood.
 The student will design developmentally appropriate curriculum, positive guidance techniques, and methods for enhancing social, emotional, and language development.
 The student will demonstrate knowledge of state laws and regulations essential to providing quality care for young children.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.

 CD 124.
-Infant and Toddler Development
+Infant and Toddler Development (O)

 This course will enable the student to understand the physical, mental, emotional, and social growth of the child from conception through the second year.
 The student will be able to apply the knowledge gained to discuss contemporary issues in group care, critique the quality of center care, assess the developmental level of infants and toddlers, apply guidance techniques, and develop safe and appropriate toys and creative activities.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.

 CD 125.
-Child Nutrition and Health
+Child Nutrition, Health and Safety (O)

 This course will enable the student to demonstrate an understanding of the basic factors that affect child health, safety, and nutrition.
 The student will design appropriate educational experiences and family newsletters that focus on health, safety, and nutrition for the young child.
 The student will identify and apply the nutritional guidelines appropriate for young children while menu planning.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.